ucdavis-bioinformatics-training/2018-September-Bioinformatics-Prerequisites/tuesday/command-line-intro.md

 Let's install a straightforward tool ... another read aligner by the author of BWA that's intended for longer, lower accuracy reads (such as from the PacBio or Oxford Nanopore sequencers): minimap2.

-    cd  # returns you to your home directory, since we've been working in the 'CLB' directory mkdir tools
+    cd  # returns you to your home directory, since we've been working in the 'CLI' directory mkdir tools
     cd tools/
     git clone https://github.com/lh3/minimap2.git